Ketosis Questions & Answers

 However, it is possible to have a cheat day and not completely throw away all of the progress you’ve made.
 This assumes that you are already in optimal ketosis (after Transition Phase) and that your cheat is limited in the amount of carbs or number of cheat meals consumed.

 In effect, if you have a cheat meal or even a cheat day, you can recover from it.
-For information on how to get back into ketosis after a cheat day, see “How can I get back into ketosis after a cheat day?”.
+For information on how to get back into ketosis after a cheat day, see “How to get back into ketosis quickly after cheating”.

 In summary, cheating on a ketogenic diet can be an emotionally gratifying way of attacking cravings, but if not correctly done, it can ruin your diet and possibly lead to health risks due to elevated blood cholesterol and blood lipids.

-How can I get back into ketosis after a cheat day?
+How to get back into ketosis quickly after cheating.

 The short answer is: stop eating carbs and you will get back into ketosis.
 The long answer is: how long it takes to get back into ketosis depends on multiple factors.
 Below are the factors and a brief description of each.
-For much more information, see the entire article “How can I get back into ketosis after a cheat day?“
+For much more information, see the entire article “How to get back into ketosis quickly after cheating.“

 - Pre-cheat ketosis status